WHERE BIRDS OF A FEATHER FLOCK TOGETHER

 Participants will be divided into two cohorts for a portion of the day and switch between lectures and experiences.

-See the July Voice cover story for more exciting details!
+See the July or August Voice for more exciting details!

 COURSE SPEAKERS